 At the onset of the pandemic, Online spending reached a new high of $82.5 billion in May 2020.
 That’s 77% growth year-on-year!
-That trend sustained through the year, and the graph below shows how ecommerce growth is now a global phenomenon.
+61% of respondents to a Salesforce survey said that expect to spend more time in online shopping post-covid.
+The graph below shows how ecommerce growth is now a global phenomenon.

 “Subscriptions have become more appealing for brands for many reasons.
 Most importantly, they allow the consumer to engage in a relationship with the brands,”